ebariaux/docker.github.io/engine/swarm/services.md

 An individual task update is considered to have failed if the task doesn't start up, or if it stops running within the monitoring period specified with the `--update-monitor` flag.
-The default value for `--update-monitor` is 30 seconds, which means that a task failing in the first 30 seconds after its started counts towards the service update failure threshold, and a failure after that is not counted.
+The default value for `--update-monitor` is 30 seconds, which means that a task failing in the first 30 seconds after it's started counts towards the service update failure threshold, and a failure after that is not counted.